Up to Our Hips: Tracks

-"Autograph" is an acoustic ballad anchored by hand-clapping backbeat.
-Burgess said he wrote it about journalist Emma Forrest, who was the youngest perso to write for NME when she was 16.
+"Autograph" is an acoustic ballad anchored by a hand-clapping backbeat.
+Burgess said he wrote it about journalist Emma Forrest, who was the youngest person to write for NME when she was 16.
 Some of the lyrics allude to Wonderland Avenue: Tales of Glamour and Excess (1989), the autobiography of the Doors publicist Danny Sugerman.
-Burgess and Mark Collins wanted it to emulate the sound of Plastic Ono Band.
-"Jesus Hairdo" was influenced by Shampoo Planet (1992) by Douglas Coupland, and had obtuse lyrics that recalled the Fall.
+Burgess and Mark Collins wanted it to emulate the sound of the Plastic Ono Band.
+"Jesus Hairdo" was influenced by Shampoo Planet (1992) by Douglas Coupland and had obtuse lyrics that recalled the Fall.
 In the book, the protagonist Tyler is obsessive with his hair care; while reading it, Burgess said the words "Jesus" and "hairdo" stood out to him.
-"Up to Our Hips" was the first song written after Rob Collins' arrest, and features keyboard parts in the vein of Deep Purple and a bass part akin to the one heard in "Come Together" (1969) by the Beatles.
+"Up to Our Hips" was the first song written after Rob Collins' arrest and features keyboard parts in the vein of Deep Purple and a bass part akin to the one heard in "Come Together" (1969) by the Beatles.
 Burgess said "Patrol", which employs imagery of police officers patrolling, discusses "getting into somebody's mind".
-It was inspiured by Buhloone Mindstate (1993) by De La Soul.
+It was inspired by Buhloone Mindstate (1993) by De La Soul.
 "Another Rider Up in Flames", which was originally titled "Set Your Hair on Fire", is the first piece of music that Burgess wrote, co-writing it with Mark Collins.
 The title was inspired by the work of director David Lynch, while the music was inspired by the work of David Crosby.
 The title of "Inside-Looking Out" was taken from a letter Collins had sent the band and their manager.
-Blunt came up with the guitar riff for it, which he felt could do with an accompanying keyboard part.
-As Rob Collins was prison at the time, Blunt spent three days learning how to write and play this part.
+Blunt came up with the guitar riff for it, which he felt could be done with an accompanying keyboard part.
+As Rob Collins was in prison at the time, Blunt spent three days learning how to write and play this part.
 It opens with a guitar part similar to the one heard in "Crosstown Traffic" (1968) by Hendrix.
 Burgess said the song was his "perception of what it'd be like being stuck in a confined area thinking about your friends are doing on the outside".